 BP Fuel News – Long Term Storage of Diesel

-For our customers we recommend that you check the tank bottom fuel quality on an annual basis to make sure the product looks good.
-If the tank has sat for years and is dark in color (good diesel is bright and transparent you will notice if it is in bad shape) we recommend pumping the tank out at least partially and replacing with fresh fuel.
+For our customers, we recommend that you check the tank bottom fuel quality on an annual basis to make sure the product looks good.
+If the tank has sat for years and is dark in color (good diesel is bright and transparent – you will notice if it is in bad shape), we recommend pumping the tank out at least partially and replacing with fresh fuel.
 Often you can also hugely improve the quality of the fuel by polishing the fuel.
-Polishing being when you circulate fuel from the bottom of the tank through a pump and filter repeatedly removing any sediment or growth from the fuel and then place this fuel back in the same tank.
+Polishing is when you circulate fuel from the bottom of the tank through a pump, filter repeatedly in order to remove any sediment or growth from the fuel, and then place this fuel back in the same tank.

-For stored fuel you also want to make sure it is stabilized and has a biocide in the fuel.
-Stabilizers prevent the oxidation of the fuel and prevents the effect of metals like lead, copper and zinc that can react and cause degraded fuel.
-Metals like lead, copper and zinc can degrade diesel fuels if they come in contact with fuel.
-With heating oil systems with a return line for instance the fuel is flowing through a copper line to the furnace and then back to the tank in a return line.
-Biocides prevent biological activity in the tank from starting.
-In scenarios where micro-organisms like algea, bacteria, yeasts and other bugs are growing in your fuel, biocides can kill this growth.
-It is still important though to remove the residual grit and other contaminants that are the hallmark of bugs growing in your tank.
+Biocides prevent the growth of biological activity in the tank.
+In scenarios where micro-organisms like algae, bacteria, yeasts, and other bugs are growing in your fuel, biocides can kill this growth.
+It is still important to remove the residual grit and other contaminants that are the hallmark of bugs growing in your tank.
 Usually you remove them by filtration or total turn over of the fuel.
-If your tank absolutely has to be clean you can contract a tank professional to enter the tank and physically clean the tank bottom or reline the tank with either fiberglass or an epoxy resin.
+If your tank absolutely has to be clean, you can contract a tank professional to enter the tank and physically clean the tank bottom or reline the tank with either fiberglass or an epoxy resin.

-In events where water finds it’s way into your storage tank, that as well can be corrected by pumping the tank bottom.
-Additionally you want to put in an absorbent material designed to absorb water and not fuel.
-If your long term storage tank has water and you are not planning to burn 100% of the fuel in the near future DO NOT add anything that removes water by distributing into the fuel.
-Adding a “fuel drier” that actually pushes the water into solution with the diesel will worsen the longterm quality of your fuel not improve it.
+In events where water finds its way into your storage tank, that can also be corrected by pumping the tank bottom.
+Additionally, you want to put in an absorbent material designed to absorb water and not fuel.
+If your long term storage tank has water and you are not planning to burn 100% of the fuel in the near future, DO NOT add anything that removes water by distributing into the fuel.
+Adding a “fuel drier” that actually pushes the water into solution with the diesel will worsen the long term quality of your fuel, not improve it.
 That water is where bugs find their home to grow in fuel.